-- · our ability to successfully complete product research and further development, including animal, preclinical and clinical studies, and commercialization of CDX-110, CDX-011, CDX-1307, CDX-1401, CDX-1135, and other products and the growth of the markets for those product candidates; - · our ability to raise sufficient additional capital on terms acceptable to us, or at all; - the cost, timing, scope and results of ongoing safety and efficacy trials of CDX-110, CDX-011, CDX-1307, CDX-1401, CDX-1135, and other preclinical and clinical testing;
+- · our ability to successfully complete product research and further development, including animal, preclinical and clinical studies, and commercialization of Rindopepimut, CDX-011, CDX-1307, CDX-1401, CDX-1135, and other products and the growth of the markets for those product candidates; - · our ability to raise sufficient additional capital on terms acceptable to us, or at all; - the cost, timing, scope and results of ongoing safety and efficacy trials of Rindopepimut, CDX-011, CDX-1307, CDX-1401, CDX-1135, and other preclinical and clinical testing; - our ability to adapt our APC Targeting TechnologyTM to develop new, safe and effective vaccines against oncology and infectious disease indications; - the ability to negotiate strategic partnerships or other disposition transactions for our non-core programs; - · our ability to manage multiple clinical trials for a variety of product candidates at different stages of development;

-- · our ability to adapt our APC Targeting TechnologyTM to develop new, safe and effective vaccines against oncology and infectious disease indications; - the ability to negotiate strategic partnerships or other disposition transactions for our non-core programs; - · our ability to manage multiple clinical trials for a variety of product candidates at different stages of development; - the strategies and business plans of our partners, such as Pfizer's plans for CDX-110, GlaxoSmithKline's plans with respect to Rotarix® and Vaccine Technologies' plans concerning the CholeraGarde® (Peru-15) and ETEC E. coli vaccines, which are not within our control, and our ability to maintain strong, mutually beneficial relationships with those partners; - · our ability to successfully integrate our and CuraGen's business without causing delays in the research and development necessary to select drug development candidates and/or delays in clinical trials, and to operate the combined business efficiently; - · our ability to develop technological capabilities and expand our focus to broader markets for vaccines; - the availability, cost, delivery and quality of clinical and commercial grade materials produced by our own manufacturing facility or supplied by contract manufacturers and partners; - the timing, cost and uncertainty of obtaining regulatory approvals for product candidates; - · our ability to develop and commercialize products before competitors that are superior to the alternatives developed by such competitors;
+- the strategies and business plans of our partners, such as Pfizer's plans for Rindopepimut, GlaxoSmithKline's plans with respect to Rotarix® and Vaccine Technologies' plans concerning the CholeraGarde® (Peru-15) and ETEC E. coli vaccines, which are not within our control, and our ability to maintain strong, mutually beneficial relationships with those partners; - our ability to develop technological capabilities and expand our focus to broader markets for vaccines; - the availability, cost, delivery and quality of clinical and commercial grade materials produced by our own manufacturing facility or supplied by contract manufacturers and partners; - the timing, cost and uncertainty of obtaining regulatory approvals for product candidates; - · our ability to develop and commercialize products before competitors that are superior to the alternatives developed by such competitors; - · the validity of our patents and our ability to avoid intellectual property litigation, which can be costly and divert management time and attention; and

-- · the validity of our patents and our ability to avoid intellectual property litigation, which can be costly and divert management time and attention; and - the factors listed under the headings "Business," "Risk Factors" and Management's Discussion and Analysis of Financial Condition and Results of Operations" in the Company's annual report on Form 10-K for the year ended December 31, 2009 and other reports that Celldex files with the Securities and Exchange Commission.
+• the factors listed under the headings "Business," "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" in the Company's annual report on Form 10-K for the year ended December 31, 2009 and other reports that Celldex files with the Securities and Exchange Commission.